 Bangalore's Sri Radha Krishna ISKCON temple is one of the largest ISKCON temples in the world, dedicated to Lord Krishna.
 The temple was completed in 1997 and sits atop a seven-acre hill, known as Hare Krishna Hill, at Rajaji Nagar in north Bangalore.
 It's been designed as a huge cultural complex to promote Vedic culture and spiritual learning.
 The unusual architecture fuses classic Dravidian and contemporary styles, with a traditional gopuram (tower) and glass panels.
 At night, the complex is evocatively illuminated.
-The temple is open for worship on Monday to Friday from 7.15 a.m. to 1 p.m. and 4.15 p.m. to 8.15 p.m.
-It's open the whole day, from 7.15 a.m. to 8.15 p.m., on weekends and public holidays.
-Ceremonies with chanting are held in the main hall every 15 minutes.
+The temple is open for worship from 4:15 a.m. to 12:30 p.m. for morning programs and from 4.15 p.m. to 8.15 p.m. for evening programs Ceremonies with chanting are held in the main hall every 15 minutes.
 Visitors can participate, and have discussions with teachers afterwards.
-The evening aarti ritual at 7 p.m. is followed by kirtan, where devotees sing and dance.
-Tickets, starting from 300 rupees, can be purchased for entrance to various parts of the temple if it's crowded.

 Big Bull Temple and Ganesh Temple